NavzarZar/Platformer/README.md

    - Managing code changes, resolving conflicts, and maintaining a history of our project development.
    - We have also sent the .git file, so you can check our version control.

+## DISCLAIMER
+The Code Runner extension in VS Code does not recognize the packages with the classes.
+Instead of running the program with the "Run Code" mode, run it with "Run or Debug" -> "Run Java".
+Otherwise, just run from console as described below.

 ## Getting Started
 To run the project, follow these steps: